Is Online MBA Worth It? In a Word, Yes.

 To enroll in a full-time MBA program is to face an encompassing experience that must be completed in a set amount of time.
 Luckily, the big advantage of an online, part-time MBA is the flexibility it offers.
 At Babson, for instance, the part-time degree can be completed in as little as 18 months, though it also can be stretched out much longer than that.

-Two and a half years is the average time it takes students to finish.
-However, wanting to minimize the amount of homework they receive each semester, or seeking to maximize the amount of employer reimbursement they obtain, some students may take several years or more to earn their degree.
+Two and a half years is the average time it takes students to finish, but wanting to minimize the amount of homework they receive each semester, or seeking to maximize the amount of employer reimbursement they obtain, some students may take several years or more to earn their degree.
 “It can be molded to what individual needs are,” Hynes says.
 “It comes down to the priority of what the student wants.
 For students who need to stretch it out, that’s an option.”

 A part-time MBA is flexible in other ways as well.
-At Babson, a part-time degree can be completed completely online, but students can take classes in person, too.
+At Babson, a part-time degree can be completed completely online, but students can take classes in-person, too.
 In fact, many courses allow students to switch from online to in person from week to week, depending on what their needs are.
 Even if they aren’t physically present, they can still participate remotely in a live class.

 Is a Part Time MBA Worth It in Terms of Its Reputation?